* ADP points to weak payrolls report

 NEW YORK, Dec 5 U.S. private-sector hiring took

-a hit in November due to the impact of storm Sandy that ravaged
+a hit in November due to the impact of storm Sandy on the

 The ADP National Employment Report, which is closely watched

 as it comes two days ahead of the government's monthly national

 employment report, showed that the private sector added 118,000

 jobs during the month, below expectations for a gain of 125,000.